Legacy Chairman’s Round Table Member

 As an annual Chairman's Round Table (CRT) donor, you have impacted lives and families in your community for many years.
 We rely on these contributions to change lives through summer camp, youth sports, before and after school programs, and YMCA memberships.

-You can ensure that your support of these programs continue for years to come by establishing a named fund within the endowment by becoming a Legacy Chairman's Round Table.
+You can ensure that your support of these programs continues for years to come by establishing a named fund within the endowment by becoming a Legacy Chairman's Round Table.

 Here's how it works: Sarah and David Bean have supported the YMCA's annual campaign with a donation of $1,000 each year.
 Their children learned team values by participating in youth sports, made lifelong friends through summer camp, and as they've matured, are the healthiest they've ever been, and attribute it to being a member of the YMCA.
 The Beans want to ensure that others in the community will have the same opportunities that their family experienced, and want to leave a legacy by creating a named fund within the endowment.